hal-s/Pattern-Puzzle/README.md

 # Pattern-Puzzle
-the test of Pattern-Puzzle by web
+the test of Pattern-Puzzle on web